The Big Questions: Presenters

-Nicky Campbell has presented the show since it began in 2007.
+Nicky Campbell presented the show since it began in 2007.
 Campbell was initially joined by Sonia Deol during the first 14 episodes of series one in February 2008.
 Deol no longer appeared after this.

 During series 3 in June 2010, Campbell was absent from the programme.
 Kaye Adams guest presented the programme on these dates.
 Campbell then returned from his absence to present the final show in July 2010.

 Programme information

-The programme is produced for the BBC by Mentorn Media (owned by Tinopolis).
+The programme was produced for the BBC by Mentorn Media (owned by Tinopolis).

 From July 2010, The Big Questions breaks and its slot was filled with a new studio-based religious and ethics discussion programme, Sunday Morning Live hosted by Sean Fletcher and Cherry Healey (formerly Susanna Reid, Samira Ahmed, Sian Williams, Naga Munchetty and Emma Barnett).
-The Big Questions runs from January to July, and Sunday Morning Live runs from July until November.
+The Big Questions ran from January to July, and Sunday Morning Live runs from July until November.